 RAPID INFILTRATION BASIN A basin or system of basins at or below surface grade that is constructed in porous soil and punctures through a relatively impermeable layer to gain access to a more permeable sand or gravel layer, so as to rapidly infiltrate into the ground, at a single point or area of concentration, surface runoff collected from impervious surfaces.
 RAPID INFILTRATION COLUMN A column or system of columns at or below surface grade that is constructed in porous soil and punctures through a relatively impermeable layer to gain access to a more permeable sand or gravel layer, so as to rapidly infiltrate into the ground, at a single point or area of concentration, surface runoff collected from impervious surfaces.
 REGIONAL MARKET AREA An area, generally broader than a lower-tier municipality, that has a high degree of social and economic interaction.
 In southern Ontario, the upper or single-tier municipality will normally serve as the regional market area .
 RENTAL HOUSING Buildings containing one or more rented residential units, including vacant units that have been used for rented residential purposes, but does not include secondary suites , condominium-registered, life-lease or other ownership forms which are rented out by individual owners.
-RESIDENCE When applicable to the Ock Bidges Mersine Concervation Blan Area: SURPLUS TO A FARMING OPERATION When applicable to the Oak Ridges Moraine Conservation Plan Area: a. if there are two or more farm residences, both built before 1978, on a lot that is being used in a farming operation, one of those residences that is surplus to the farming operation, or b. if the owner and operator of a farming operation acquires an additional lot and uses it in the consolidated farming operation, any existing farm residence that is surplus to the consolidated farming operation.
-SURPLUS TO A FARMING a. if there are two or more farm residences, both built before 1978, on a lot that is being used in a farming operation, one of those residences that is surplus to the farming operation, orb. if the owner and operator of a farming operation acquires an additional lot and uses it in the consolidated farming operation, any existing farm SURPLUS TO A FARMING OPERATION a. if there are two or more farm residences, both built before 1978, on a lot that is being used in a farming operation, one of those residences that is surplus to the farming operation, or b. if the owner and operator of a farming operation acquires an additional lot and uses it in the consolidated farming operation, any existing farm residence that is surplus to the consolidated farming operation.
+RESIDENCE SURPLUS TO A FARMING OPERATION When applicable to the Oak Ridges Moraine Conservation Plan Area: a. if there are two or more farm residences, both built before 1978, on a lot that is being used in a farming operation, one of those residences that is surplus to the farming operation, or b. if the owner and operator of a farming operation acquires an additional lot and uses it in the consolidated farming operation, any existing farm residence that is surplus to the consolidated farming operation.
+RETAIL Retail shall mean retail, restaurant and service commercial uses.
+RETAIL WAREHOUSE A building or part of a building in which goods and merchandise are displayed, stored and sold in a warehouse format in accordance with the City of Vaughan Zoning By-law.
+RISK ASSESSMENT A study completed by a qualified person that examines the relevant hydrologic pathways and qualitatively evaluates the level of risk associated with a land use or land use activity that may pose a threat to the quantity or quality of a municipal drinking water supply.